Takakiriy/typrm/README.md

     #keyword: CSV, comma separated values, "a,b"

+If keyword was not written at right of `#keyword:` tag, the keyword is from the beginning of the line to the colon.

+    CSV: #keyword:

 When specifying keywords that include ` #` (blank and #), write `"%20"#`.
 ` #` (blank and #) are interpreted as the next tags.
 When specifying a keyword that contains `"%`, write `""%25"`.